BaraSedih11/ReducingOverfitting/README.md

 - [scikit-learn](https://scikit-learn.org/): The scikit-learn library for machine learning in Python.
 - [NumPy](https://numpy.org/): The NumPy library for numerical computing in Python.
 - [pandas](https://pandas.pydata.org/): The pandas library for data manipulation and analysis in Python.
-- [matplotlib](https://matplotlib.org/): The matplotlib library for data visualization in Python.